 Types of prefabricated homes include manufactured, modular and mobile homes.
 Visually, manufactured and modular homes don’t appear that different from one another, and both can look very similar to traditional site-built homes.
 The main difference between manufactured and modular homes is the codes they are built to, which we’ll talk more about below.

 You may also be wondering where mobile homes fit into this.
 Let’s break down the details about the difference between these types of homes and what it means for you!

-The terms “mobile home” and “manufactured home” are often used by the general public to describe the same type of home.
-Mobile homes and manufactured homes were finally distinguished from each other in 1974 when the National Mobile Home Construction and Safety Act was passed.
-This act, was followed in 1976 by the HUD Manufactured Home Construction and Safety Standards, usually called "the HUD Code," which set standards for the following:
+Many people commonly use “mobile home” to refer to today’s modern manufactured homes.
+However, mobile homes and manufactured homes were distinguished from each other in 1974 when the National Mobile Home Construction and Safety Act was passed.
+This act was followed in 1976 by the HUD Manufactured Home Construction and Safety Standards — usually called the HUD code — which set federal standards for manufactured homes in areas including: